Moka-Tourisme/sale-promotion/gift_card_limited_to/readme.md

 gift_card_limited_to
 =========

-This module allows you to limit the use of gift cards to a single item.
-This module must be associated with website_sale_gift_card_limited_to work on the website.
+This module allows you to limit the use of gift cards to a single item or category.
+This module must be associated with website_sale_gift_card_limited_to function on the site.

 In the gift card configuration, a field appears: limited to.
 This field is used to specify an item on which the gift card can be used.
-This field will also be retrieved in the backend when the card is sold at the point of sale and/or when a quote is made.
+This field will also be retrieved in the backend when the card is sold at the point of sale and/or when an estimate is drawn up.

 Bug Tracker
 ===========